 This post may contain affiliate links, meaning that if you click and make a purchase, I may earn a commission at no additional cost to you.
 Read the full disclosure here.

 Are you wondering what credit card usage is like in Paris and if you should get euros before your upcoming trip?
 Is physical cash necessary in Paris as a tourist or will you be fine with credit cards?
-Here’s what you need to know as a traveler about payment methods in Paris.
+Here’s what you need to know about payment methods in Paris as a traveler.

 Euro coins and bills spilling out of a brown wallet